semower/handbook/README.md

 We've taken some inspiration from [GitLabs' handbook](https://about.gitlab.com/handbook/handbook-usage/); that company has taken a remarkably open approach to their internal workings, in part in response to some of the same challenges.

 ## How does it work?
 It's basically a Git repo full of [Markdown documents](https://en.wikipedia.org/wiki/Markdown) that explain projects and processes, and contain links to relevant resources.
 For a reader, it's not much different from a wiki; the difference lies in how edits are proposed, merged, tracked, and managed.
+[Here](https://about.gitlab.com/handbook/handbook-usage/#wiki-handbooks-dont-scale) is a discussion of the advantages of a Git repo over a Wiki.

 ### How can I use it?
 You need some familiarity with the basics of: